 - You have the right to data portability, but this only applies to information you have given us and that is held electronically.
 This right only applies in certain circumstances.

-- To have the right to complain to us if you feel that we have not protected your personal data in accordance with the Relevant Legislation.
+- To have the right to complain to us if you feel that we have not protected your personal data in accordance with the data protection laws.
 If you are not satisfied with our response, you can refer your complaint onto the Information Commissioner’s Office (ICO).
 However, be aware that on their website (ico.org.uk/) they state “We will not usually investigate concerns where there has been an undue delay in bringing it to our attention.
 You should raise your concerns with us (ICO) within three months of your last meaningful contact with the organisation concerned”.
 You can contact the ICO by:

 Information Commissioner’s Office – Wales